moojig12/42-philosophers/README.md

 Announcement of death should not be more than 10ms later than the time of death.
 Race conditions must be avoided.

+More than 200 philosophers may not be tested in Evaluation.

 ### Bonus Requirements

 Every philosopher must be a process. but the main process should not be a philosopher.